U.N. gives boost to Mexico's mariachi musicians

 "We prefer to work at private homes," he said.
 "The people come for us here and we go and play ten songs for them."

-In one such home performance last week in one of the capital's upscale southern neighborhoods, businessman Jose Acevedo hired an 11-piece mariachi band to serenade his wife on her 40th birthday.
+In one such home performance last week in one of the capital's upscale southern neighbourhoods, businessman Jose Acevedo hired an 11-piece mariachi band to serenade his wife on her 40th birthday.

-The one-hour performance as the clock struck midnight cost a hefty 6000 pesos ($440), but Acevedo said it was well worth the cost.
+The one-hour performance as the clock struck midnight cost a hefty 6000 pesos, but Acevedo said it was well worth the cost.

 "I just wanted to surprise my wife and make sure her birthday was a special day," he said.
 "Since then she's been telling all her friends."